WHAT IS THE AHF?

 TRAINING DAYS

 The AHF trains all year round at our two schools.
-We also host a quarterly Saturday sparring day in Chepstow, where both schools get together for three hours of sparring.
+We also host a quarterly Saturday sparring day in Chepstow, where both schools get together for sparring.
+See the EVENTS page for details.
 It is also open to other HEMA clubs.
-See the School pages for training locations and times.

 WHAT HAPPENS IN A SESSION?

 Sessions always begin with a fun warm up game.
 The first half of a session is lesson time, which everyone participates in.
-The second half is always for sparring, and the last session of the month at both clubs is for sparring only for the entire sessions.
-We teach a particular weapon form or style for approximately 8-10 weeks before moving on to another.
+The second half is always for sparring.
+We teach a particular weapon form or style for approximately two months before moving on to another.
 You can start anytime during that training block.
 Everyone trains that system during drills, but in sparring you may use any weapons you like, so long as they meet club safety standards.